Name

 Available in:

-Van Dam gained mainstream popularity in Extreme Championship Wrestling (ECW) during the latter half of the 1990s, where he became one of the most famous wrestlers in the industry.
+Van Dam gained mainstream popularity in ECW during the latter half of the 1990s.
 During his time in ECW, he was managed by Bill Alfonso and had feuds with Jerry Lynn and Sabu, also forming a tag team with the latter.
-They would win the ECW World Tag Team Championship twice.
+They won the ECW World Tag Team Championship twice.
 On April 4, 1998, Van Dam defeated Bam Bam Bigelow to win the ECW Television Championship, a title he held for 700 days until he vacated the championship due to an injury on March 4, 2000.

-Van Dam is one of the only two wrestlers in history to have held the WWE, ECW, and TNA world championships, alongside Bobby Lashley.
 In addition, he headlined many pay-per-view events throughout three decades between the 1990s and 2010s, including the 1998 edition of November to Remember (ECW's flagship event) and the 2011 edition of TripleMania (AAA's flagship event).
 In 2002, Van Dam was ranked the number one pro wrestler in the world by Pro Wrestling Illustrated.
 He was voted "Most Popular Wrestler" by readers of the magazine in 2001 and again in 2002.
 WWE named him the greatest star in ECW history in 2014.

 Outside of professional wrestling, Van Dam has performed as an actor in a number of TV shows, including an episode of The X-Files.
-He also performed in the 2010 movie Wrong Side of Town and the 2015 movie 3-Headed Shark Attack.
+He also starred in the 2010 movie Wrong Side of Town and the 2015 movie 3-Headed Shark Attack.

 Career Honours